graphile/graphile.github.io/src/news/2020-08-21-graphile-migrate-1-released.md

 summary:
   "Graphile Migrate 1.0  has been released; after many months of use and testing, Migrate is ready to move from 'experimental' into stable v 1.0.0.
-  There are no breaking changes in this release, there is now support for a `.gmrc.js` file and a few minor fixes."
+  There are no breaking changes in this release, there is now support for a gmrc file and a few minor fixes."
 ---

 _Announced 2020-11-27_

 <p class='intro'>
 The Graphile team are pleased to announce that Graphile Migrate 1.0  has been released; after many months of use and testing, Migrate is ready to move from 'experimental' into stable v 1.0.0.
-There are no breaking changes in this release, there is now support for a `.gmrc.js` file and a few minor fixes.
+There are no breaking changes in this release, there is now support for a .gmrc.js file and a few minor fixes.
 </p>

 Graphile Migrate is an opinionated, SQL-powered, productive roll-forward